 Town Hall Park is the large open space just west of Town Hall.
 It has a shelter with 6 picnic tables and a double-sided charcoal grill.
 It is used to host many park events such as Party in the Park, Cars and Coffee and the McCordsville Market.
-With the opening of public open space in McCord Square many of these events will be transitioned to Civic Commons and Central Green at McCord Square.
+Many of these events will be transitioned to Civic Commons and Central Green at McCord Square once complete.
 There is a stone walking trail around the greenspace.
 The shelter is available to rent.
 Eventually, Town Hall Park will be closed and will become home to an expanded wastewater treatment plant.